svuillaume/forticnapp-agent-in-ECS/acf.md

 }
 ```

-Lets assume the Log4j library has a known vulnerability: **CVE-2021-44228 (log4shell)**.
+Assume the Log4j library has the known vulnerability CVE-2021-44228 (Log4Shell).

----

-## 1. Active Use Detection (AVD)
+### 1. Active Use Detection (AVD)

-### Concept

-AVD focuses on runtime execution.
+**Concept:** AVD focuses on runtime execution.
 It flags vulnerabilities only if the vulnerable functions are actively called.

-### Example Analysis

-Suppose in production, only `processUser` is executed.
+**Example Analysis:** Suppose in production only `processUser` is executed.
 AVD will report:

 ```
 Vulnerable Library: Log4j